arunsudhir/frontend-nanodegree-resume/Resume.md

 ##Experience
 ####Software Engineer II :
 ######Onenote Developer Ecosystem Team (12/2012 - present)
-Design & development of the CRUD cloud api for OneNote (dev.onenote.com) on top of Api.NET WebApi and OData4 at the front-end and Azure Queue and blobs for middleware and OneDrive and Bing as our storage/ backends.
+Design & development of the [OneNote Api](http://dev.onenote.com) on top of ASP.NET WebApi and OData4 at the front-end and Azure Queue and blobs for middleware and OneDrive and Bing as our storage/ backends.
-API integration with first and third party partners like IFTTT, OneNot clipper etc. Scaling and perf opimizations for larger RPS.
-Developing full text search, OData Integration, support for Ink , Bing Integration etc. Improving performance of API page create.
+API integration with first and third party partners like [IFTTT](https://ifttt.com/onenote), OneNote Clipper etc.
+Scaling and perf opimizations for larger RPS.
+Developing full text search, OData Integration, support for Ink, Bing Integration etc. Improving performance of API page create.
 Mentoring new hires and interns.
-Engineering effieicency improvements for better UT-ability (with Moq and Unity).
+Engineering efficiency improvements for better UT-ability (with Moq and Unity).
-####Software Engineer:
+####Software Development Engineer in Test:
 ######Microsoft Excel (02/2009 - 12/2012)
 Design and automated testing of Pivot Tables, Slicers, co-development of features like PowerPivot, OLAP 10.0 support in Excel with SQL team.
 Performance driver for all data access features in Excel.
 ####Technical Intern
 ######Fidelity Investments (05/2008 - 08/2008)
+Converting a legacy struts-based web application to Spring.
+Delivering enhancemnets to the MAUI middleware layer that supports Fidelity's stock platform.
 Developing numerous Perl scripts for back-end data massaging.
-Converting a legacy struts-based web application to Spring.
 ####Software Engineer
 ######Fidelity Investments (06/2006 - 07/2007)
-Design and development of enhancemnets to the MAUI middleware platform which is at the backbone of Fidelity's stock trading platform.
+Design and development of enhancements to the MAUI middleware platform which is at the backbone of Fidelity's stock trading platform.
 Technologies included core Java, J2EE and Struts.
 ####Programmer Analyst
 ######Cognizant Technology Solutions (06/2004 - 07/2006)